 A number of Britain's finest actors, many of whom have gone on to successful careers in film, radio, theatre and television, have worked with Talawa including Norman Beaton, Cathy Tyson, Don Warrington, Danny John-Jules, Kobna Holdbrook-Smith, Doña Croll and Mona Hammond.
 In addition Talawa writers, directors and personnel now work in all areas of British theatre.
 These achievements demonstrate the Company's continually growing status, influence and contribution to contemporary British theatre and the cultural life of the UK.

 Talawa is Britain's primary Black led theatre company.
 We create outstanding work informed by the wealth and diversity of the Black British experience.
-We invest in talent, build audiences and inspire dialogue with and within communities across Britain.
-By doing so we enrich British cultural life.
+We invest in talent, build audiences and inspire dialogue with and within communities across Britain, by doing so we enrich British cultural life.

 In addition to its productions the Company broadens the spectrum of work created by Black, Asian, Minority Ethnic (BAME) artists through commissioning new writing, and the development of ideas through seed commissions.
 The Company runs an annual season of playreadings showcasing strong BAME plays that are looking for full production at Talawa Firsts in Talawa's studio.

 The Company runs an extensive Participation and Education programme that includes TYPT, our annual summer school for new and emerging theatre makers, and a range of outreach activities that include bespoke workshops for all ages and abilities.
 These workshops are usually curriculum-based, artistic or related to participants' personal and social development.